What is an Eco Shop?

 Eco Shops are pop-up shops in schools and community venues of high-quality supermarket food.
 Because of over ordering or mis-printing on the packaging, the food would be thrown away.
 We want to stop this perfectly good food going to landfill, so it is distributed to Eco-Shops.

 Eco Shops want this food to be used and not wasted.
-Local communities can visit an Eco Shop (with their own shopping bag), and for a donation of £2 can choose 10 items that they want of a range of high-quality supermarket food.
+Local communities can visit an Eco Shop (with their own shopping bag), and for a suggested donation of usually between £2 – £3, can choose 10 items that they want of a range of high-quality supermarket food.

 The food in Eco Shops changes each week.
 Mainly Eco Shops will have a wide range of food and drink in tins, jars, packeted and bottles and a range of seasonal fresh fruit and vegetables.
 Some have chilled and frozen food as well.